What is Python?

 - Even a single error can stop the whole site interface.

-- It does not have the concept of reading from the file or write on the file.
+- It does not have the concept of reading from the file or writing to the file.